-Once you’ve traced your cut line with a marker, take your electric drill with a 1/2″ drill bit, and drill several holes all along your cut line.
+Once you’ve traced your cut line with a marker, take your electric drill with a 1/2″ drill bit and drill several holes along your cut line.
 You want to do this because you will use a marker to connect the drill holes outside your van.

-For reference, check out the holes we drilled along our cut line in the picture of the following step.
+For reference, check out the holes we drilled along our cut line in the picture in step 5.

 If you created your original cut line inside your van, like us, you’ll need to transfer that cut line to the outside of the van.

 It would help if you had drilled several holes along your cut line (from step #3).
 Connect these holes with a marker to re-create your cut line outside the van.
 You should have replicated your cut line when you’re finished and are finally ready to start sawing!